Frank Sinatra's Original Palm Springs Estate

 hist-3

 Though the house was only accessible to Hollywood’s elite, the rest of the world caught a glimpse of Twin Palms in Joan Crawford’s 1950 film The Damned Don’t Cry.
 Sinatra apparently repaid a favor he owed by permitting his house to be used in the movie, though he was insistent that only shots of the exterior could be taken.
 The house received additional exposure when it was photographed by renowned architectural photographer Julius Shulman.
 Shulman’s stunning images of Twin Palms capture the allure and simplistic grace of Williams’ design.
+However, that same year Sinatra played supporting role in the film From Here to Eternity, a role that won him an Oscar for best supporting actor.
+Following the movie, his career was on the upswing.

 Contact Us